Unity-Technologies/Graphics/Tests/SRPTests/Projects/UniversalGraphicsTest_Foundation/Assets/Scenes/250_AlphaToCoverage/README.md

 4. Transparent

 The only visible differences between the MSAA and non-MSAA scenes should be on the holes in the Opaque & Alpha Clip spheres. (and all geometry edges of course)

+At the bottom of the test image, there's another row of four cubes.
+All are expected to be visible except the second from the left.
+These primitives are testing the edge cases where alpha and cutoff are set to either exactly one or exactly zero.
+These cases typically don't happen when alpha is being used in traditional ways, but are easy to trigger with editor UI sliders.

+There's also a sphere that uses a negative alpha cutoff value in the place of the clipped cube second from the left.
+This situation is possible to create via shader graph, so we have to test that it's handled properly.